← Chapter 10· | Turning Signs (Contents) | References | blog |

 In each special science, the simplest structural account of a complex system would explain how all its elements relate to one another to constitute the system.
 In an essay ‘On the Method of Theoretical Physics,’ Einstein made this observation:

 It can scarcely be denied that the supreme goal of all theory is to make the irreducible basic elements as simple and as few as possible without having to surrender the adequate representation of a single datum of experience.This is one expression of the precept often called ‘Ockham's razor’: Thou shalt not invoke a complicated explanation when a simpler one is adequate.
-But the adequacy of a theoretical explanation is inseparable from its honesty, its refusal to ignore the facts based on actual observation: if these contradict the implications of the model, then the model is probably too simple, no matter how well it may explain some other facts.Philosophy of Science, Vol. 1, No. 2 (April 1934), p.
+But the adequacy of a theoretical explanation is inseparable from its honesty, its refusal to ignore the facts gleaned from actual observation: if these contradict the implications of the model, then the model is probably too simple, no matter how well it may explain some other facts.Philosophy of Science, Vol. 1, No. 2 (April 1934), p.
 165

 The principles of inquiry itself are common to all genuine sciences, because they all deploy the basic elements of reasoning, which are even more basically the elements of semiosis.
 The various kinds of phenomena observed by the various special sciences also share the elements of all possible phenomena – which brings us back to what Peirce called the ‘elements of the phaneron.’
 How do those elements relate to the observations of Einstein and Llinás (above)?